stephluma/LEAF/projects/technical_design.md

 ### Task Table Columns

-The task table (as of v10) includes the following sortable columns in order:
+The task table includes the following sortable columns in order:
 Project Key, Task ID, Title, Status, Dependencies, Priority, Category, Assigned To, Start, Due, Completed Date, Ticket.

-`colCount` is set to 12 to account for the Completed Date column addition.
+`colCount` is set to 12 to account for the Completed Date column.

 ---